NHSDigital/electronic-prescription-service-api/README.md

 This is a RESTful HL7® FHIR® API specification for the *Electronic Prescription Service API*.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
-* `sandbox/` This NodeJS application implements a mock implementation of the service.
-Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
-It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `proxies/` Apigee API Proxies
 * `coordinator/` Deals with message translation and distribution to other services.
 Backend for the production EPS FHIR API.